osmosis-labs/osmosis-frontend/packages/proto-encoder/README.md

 # @osmosis-labs/osmojs

-Generated TypeScript libraries for interacting with the Osmosis blockchain.
-It converts Protobufs to TypeScript libraries.
+This package includes generated TypeScript libraries for encoding and decoding blockchain data, such as transactions.
+It facilitates the conversion of Protobufs into TypeScript libraries for seamless data handling.

 ## Getting Proto files